Table of Contents

 Market Analysis

-Market analysis is studying a market to understand how it works.
-It helps businesses make better decisions.
-Businesses examine factors such as customer behavior, competition, and trends.
+Market analysis involves studying a market to understand how it works.
+Examining customer behavior, competition, and trends helps businesses make better decisions.

 Critical parts of market analysis include: